 The Skyway has reopened.

-Outdoor recreation areas including Mingo Falls, Soco Falls, picnic areas, and tribal backroads will reopened on May 15 for public access.
+Outdoor recreation areas including Mingo Falls, Soco Falls, picnic areas, and tribal backroads have reopened.

 The Appalachian Trail